fercsi/ansible-playground/README.md

 ### Ansible controller (`controller`)

-Server is  based on  a simple  Debian distribution  (`buster-slim`), but there are  some handy tools  installed.
+Server is based  on a simple Debian  distribution (`bookworm-slim`), but there are some  handy tools installed.
 The most  important is `ansible`, but also `less` and `vim` can be very helpful during the tests.

 During  the first  run's initialization,  server connects  to hosts  and